 - Insurance: Health insurance is obviously important but so is all your other insurance, home, apartment, car and life.
 Try to keep up with these payments; you’ll thank yourself in the future.

 Next, you should figure out what bills you’re paying that aren’t necessary or essential, this way you’ll be able to eliminate the expense or at least temporarily stop it.
 Here are some items to consider when making this decision.

 - Cable/ satellite: If you’re serious about paying your bills then you definitely need to cancel your cable or satellite; it’s unnecessary and expensive.

 - Subscription services: This can mean magazine subscriptions or other online subscriptions.
 Chances are you won’t end up missing it.

 - Extra fees: This could be for anything, bank accounts, credit cards, insurance or your vehicle.
-Extra fees that you never thought twice about before could be costing you’re a lot of money so double check everything.
+Extra fees that you never thought twice about before could be costing you a lot of money so double-check everything.

-- Cell phone: We’re not suggesting that you cancel your cell phone service all together but it might be a good idea to see if you can lower your monthly payment somehow.
+- Cell phone: We’re not suggesting that you cancel your cell phone service altogether but it might be a good idea to see if you can lower your monthly payment somehow.